Old Town, Warsaw: History

 During the Invasion of Poland (1939), much of the district was badly damaged by the German Luftwaffe, which targeted the city's residential areas and historic landmarks in a campaign of terror bombing.
 Following the Siege of Warsaw, parts of the Old Town were rebuilt, but immediately after the Warsaw Uprising (August–October 1944) what had been left standing was systematically blown up by the German Army.
 A statue commemorating the Uprising, "the Little Insurgent," now stands on the Old Town's medieval city wall.

-After World War II, the Old Town was meticulously rebuilt.
+The Old Town was meticulously rebuilt after the war by the Warsaw Reconstruction Office, created specifically for this purpose.
+From 1945 to 1947 preparatory works took place, while most of the reconstruction work was carried out from 1947 to 1951, with the rebuilt Old Town being officially inaugurated in a ceremony on 22 July 1953, coinciding with the National Day of the Rebirth of Poland, the new independence day of the Communist regime.
 In an effort at anastylosis, as many as possible of the original bricks were reused.
 However, the reconstruction was not always accurate to prewar Warsaw, sometimes deference being given to an earlier period, an attempt being made to improve on the original, or an authentic-looking facade being made to cover a more modern building.
 The rubble was sifted for reusable decorative elements, which were reinserted into their original places.
 Bernardo Bellotto's 18th-century vedute, as well as pre-World War II architecture students' drawings, were used as essential sources in the reconstruction effort; however, Bellotto's drawings had not been entirely immune to artistic licence and embellishment, and in some cases this was transferred to the reconstructed buildings.